giellalt/lang-sma/sma.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-sma/blob/main/../src/fst/affixes/propernouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-sma/blob/main/../src/fst/stems/verbs.lexc)</small>

-# Adjective affixes
+# Adjective stems

-This is one of two parallel files containing adjective affixes.
+This is one of two parallel files containing adjective stems.
 The files represent two alternative interpretation of the same data (South Saami adjectives).
 This file is used for spellchecking, the alternative file